bingcheng1998/VE370/project/P2/report/Project 2.md

 Throughout the implementation process, some unexpected events occurred and time were spent on debugging the modules.
 The events can be divided into two categories.
 The following discusses the reasons that led to the events.

 1. Simulation errors in Verilog HDL
-   - For the implementation of the `and` instruction in the ALU module, logical AND ‘&&’ should be used rather than bitwise AND ‘&’.
+   - For the implementation of the `and` instruction in the ALU module, logical AND `&&` should be used rather than bitwise AND `&`.
 Using bitwise AND will lead to problematic results.
 They are two different logical operations.
-   - In the single cycle processor, due to the rising edge in the first clock cycle, if the first instruction is ‘lw’, error would occur.
-Therefore, the program counter starts from ‘-4’ instead of ‘0’.
+   - In the single cycle processor, due to the rising edge in the first clock cycle, if the first instruction is `lw`, error would occur.
+Therefore, the program counter starts from `-4` instead of `0`.
    - When coding the main processor module, where a large number of wires are connected to run the program, the naming of wires was not paid attention to.
 This led to error in wire connections.
 The reason is that Verilog is a case-sensitive language.
 For example, `WireReg`  and `wireReg` actually refer to different wires, resulting in the error.
    - The naming of the pipeline register wasn’t consistent for different components, some represented the output of a pipeline and some were the input of a pipeline.
 It led to some errors when simulating the processor too.
    - Besides, during the debug process, we learned that the `assign` statement used for continuous assignment in Verilog can only drive a value to a net but it cannot assign a value to a register.
 2. Unexpected results on FPGA board
-   - Because the events in Verilog mostly happen at ‘posedge Clock’ or ‘negedge Clock’, when the switch spends more than half a clock cycle time in between the ‘on’ and ‘off’ position, the program counter will not be determined and hence leads to varying random numbers.
+   - Because the events in Verilog mostly happen at `posedge Clock` or `negedge Clock`, when the switch spends more than half a clock cycle time in between the `on` and `off` position, the program counter will not be determined and hence leads to varying random numbers.

 By accomplishing the project, our understanding of how the central processing unit (CPU) works is deepened through practice.
 The mechanisms of forwarding and flushing in order to prevent hazards are carefully comprehended during the design process.
 While theoretical knowledge is the foundation, as programmers, the use of programming language has a series of rules and conventions to follow.
 Especially for naming, the habit of consistency is important and will save a lot of time in the debug process, no matter what programming project we work on in the future.